Honorary Consulate General of Pakistan in Finland

 We are pleased to help you with any questions related to Pakistan so please don’t hesitate to contact us whether you need information about business opportunities, education, travel, tourism or culture.

+Pakistan has been represented by a Honorary Consul in Finland since 1950.
 President of Pakistan, H.E.
-Mamnoon Hussain appointed Mr. Wille Eerola as the Honorary Consul General of Pakistan to Finland on 11th February 2016.
-Honorary Consul General, Mr. Wille Eerola has worked closely with various businesses and industries as well as academia in Pakistan over the last two decades.
+Mamnoon Hussain appointed Mr. Wille Eerola as the Honorary Consul General of Pakistan to Finland on 11th February 2016 based on his continuous work for Pakistan over the years.
+Honorary Consul General, Mr. Wille Eerola, fifth Honorary Consul of Pakistan in Finland, has worked closely with various businesses and industries as well as academia in Pakistan over the last two decades.
 He is also the acting Chairman of Finland Pakistan Business Council (FPBC), a trade promotion organisation established already in 1985, one of the oldest still operating Pakistan related business councils in the world and active player in both countries.
-You will find the professional profile of HCG Wille Eerola in Linkedin.

 With a population of 200 million people Pakistan is the 6th biggest country in the world.
 Despite the long history and huge population by any standards, Pakistan remains quite unknown for most of the foreigners, also among most of the Finns.
 The image of Pakistan has suffered strongly during the global war agains terrorism and the country, and the Pakistanis, has been mostly reported in all-negative way across the international media channels.

-There are certainly still challenges in security and economy in Pakistan but simultaneously we are talking about a strongly developing nation with a growing, consuming middle-class and 5-6 percent annual growth of GDP.
-There is that other side of Pakistan, which we would encourage Finnish people and companies to browse too.
-Did you know that Pakistan is the 5th fastest growing economy in the world?
+There are certainly still challenges in security and economy in Pakistan but simultaneously we are talking about a strongly developing nation with a growing, consuming middle-class.
+There are certainly challenges that Prime Minister Imran Khan‘s government needs to tackle but in 2018 the GDP growth was 5.2% (5.4% in 2017) and World Bank just listed Pakistan one of the best reformers in the world.
+There is that other side of Pakistan, which we would encourage Finnish people and companies to browse too!

 Pakistan is a major player in many industries and country also enjoys huge reserves, even by global standards: just for an example, Pakistan has the 2nd biggest salt reserves, 3rd biggest copper reserves and 5th biggest gold reserves in the world.